Anthony Fauci: HIV/AIDS epidemic

 In a 2020 interview with The Guardian, Fauci remarked, "My career and my identity has really been defined by HIV."
 He was one of the leading researchers during the AIDS epidemic in the early 1980s.
-In 1981, he and his team of researchers began looking for a vaccine or treatment for this novel virus, though they would meet a number of obstacles.
+In 1981, he and his team of researchers began looking for a vaccine or treatment for this novel virus, though they met a number of obstacles.
 In October 1988, protesters came to the National Institute of Allergy and Infectious Diseases.
 Fauci, who had become the institute's director in 1984, bore the brunt of the anger from the LGBTQ+ community who were largely ignored by the government.

 Leading AIDS activist Larry Kramer attacked Fauci relentlessly in the media.
 He called him an "incompetent idiot" and a "pill-pushing" tool of the medical establishment.
 Fauci did not have control over drug approval though many people felt he was not doing enough.
 Fauci did make an effort in the late 1980s to reach out to the LGBTQ+ community in New York and San Francisco to find ways he and the NIAID could find a solution.
 Fauci was also praised for engaging with AIDS advocates, and he helped to make experimental AIDS treatments more accessible.
 Though Fauci was initially admonished for his treatment of the AIDS epidemic, his work in the community was eventually acknowledged.
 Kramer, who had spent years hating Fauci for his treatment of the HIV/AIDS epidemic, eventually called him "the only true and great hero" among government officials during the AIDS crisis.

 Fauci was criticized over what some said was a delayed response from the U.S. government to the HIV/AIDS epidemic, including delays in the promotion of experimental HIV/AIDS drugs.
-In 2014, Sean Strub of HuffPost criticized Fauci for "delaying promotion of an AIDS treatment that would have prevented tens of thousands of deaths in the first years of the epidemic" and accused him of "rewriting history."
+In 2014, Sean Strub of HuffPost criticized Fauci for "delaying promotion of an AIDS treatment that would have prevented tens of thousands of deaths in the first years of the epidemic" and accused him of "rewriting history".
 Political commentator Helen Andrews defended Fauci's actions during the epidemic in a 2021 article, writing:

 The idea that Fauci was "wrong" about A.I.D.S., which some of his contemporary opponents repeat, is unfair.
 His most notorious error was a 1983 paper suggesting "routine close contact, as within a family household," might spread the disease, but it was an understandable mistake given what was known at the time and he corrected it within a year, lightning speed by the standards of academic publishing.
 He behaved more responsibly than some of his peers when it came to speculating about a heterosexual A.I.D.S. epidemic around the corner.
 He was not one of the hysteria-mongers—though he did benefit from the hysteria when negotiating budgets with Congress.

 Fauci was the main architect of President's Emergency Plan for AIDS Relief (PEPFAR), an HIV/AIDS program responsible for saving over 20 million lives in the developing world.